enough-jainil/pulse-point-frontdesk/PULSE_POINT_FRONTDESK_FEATURE_FILE.md

 **Page 40: Implementation planning:- & fundamentals of software development:-**

-> Software engineering is methodology provides the framework that guides engineer’s to developing to software.
+> Software engineering is methodology provides the framework that guides engineer's to developing to software.
 > Software engineering is a profession dedicated to designing, implementing, and modifying software so that it is of higher quality, more affordable and faster to build.
 > Software engineering remains one of the hardest subjects to explain and is subject to continue for debate.